 That said -was there ever an Aurora?

-While doing my own research after my own sighting (and after a sighting of "Aurora" causes considerable stir in the media, a HF phone patch was intercepted by myself and another military radio hobbyist that was particularly telling.
-See attached.
+While doing my own research after my own sighting (and after a sighting of "Aurora" causes considerable stir in the media) a HF phone patch was intercepted by myself and another military radio hobbyist that was particularly telling.
 This comes from my Intercepts Newsletter and my book "The Comprehensive Guide to Military Monitoring" published in 1994.

-Decades later a friend pointed out they now know who "McMann" could very well be, His bio was found on the website of
+Decades later Sweetman (who never gave up on chasing Aurora) discovered who "McMann" could very well be, His bio was found on the website of

 Modern Technology Solutions.